Public Policy Fellowship Program | CHCI

 A candidate is selected based on their demonstrated leadership experience, commitment to advancing the Latino community, quality of writing, recommendation, and resume.
 Candidates are reviewed after the closing of each application stage by program alumni, members of the CHCI Board of Directors and Advisory Council, and CHCI staff.
 While we strive to provide a timely decision to all candidates, this time period can vary between applications.

 While we are always interested in individuals with a public policy background, we are also very interested in candidates who have subject matter expertise.
-Most years, fellowship slots are reserved for individuals with expertise and/or experience in:
+Most years, some fellowship slots are reserved for individuals with expertise and/or experience in:

 • Business and related fields, including finance, economics, and accounting